 Waste and recycling charges appear on your rate notice for the use of our waste collection service.
 These charges pay for kerbside waste collection, hard rubbish collection, recycling, waste disposal, and the State Government Landfill Levy — which we must pay when depositing waste at landfill.

 Waste and recycling charges are compulsory for residential properties, but optional for commercial properties.
-They don’t apply to properties with no improvements (vacant land).
+They don't apply to properties with no improvements (vacant land), provided Council has been notified that any demolition works have been completed and the appropriate documentation has been supplied, such as a Certificate of Final Inspection.

 See Waste services and pricing for a full list of fees.

-The Victorian Government sets the Fire Services Property Levy.
-Everything we collect is passed onto the Victorian Government to fund fire agencies.
+The Victorian Government sets the ESVF levy.
+Everything we collect is passed onto the Victorian Government to fund fire agencies and other State Emergency authorities.

 Goods and services tax (GST)